|A Gazetteer for the United States and Canada|

 Number of Tennessee Quarters Minted:

-The quarter for the Great Smoky Mountains National Park (located south of Knoxville, TN) will be issued in 2014.
-It will be the first coin issued in 2014 and the 21st coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Great Smoky Mountains National Park (located south of Knoxville, TN) was issued in 2014, the first coin issued in 2014 and the 21st coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2014: Great Smoky Mountains National Park (Tennessee), Shenandoah National Park (Virginia), Arches National Park (Utah), Great Sand Dunes National Park (Colorado) & Everglades National Park (Florida).
+The following quarters were issued in 2014: Great Smoky Mountains National Park (Tennessee), Shenandoah National Park (Virginia), Arches National Park (Utah), Great Sand Dunes National Park (Colorado) & Everglades National Park (Florida).

-The quarter for the Blue Ridge Parkway (which extends from Front Royal, VA in the north, through North Carolina to the Great Smoky Mountains in Tennessee) will be issued in 2015.
-It will be the third coin issued in 2015 and the 28th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Blue Ridge Parkway (which extends from Front Royal, VA in the north, through North Carolina to the Great Smoky Mountains in Tennessee) was issued in 2015.
+It was the third coin issued in 2015 and the 28th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...